aridjayarecipes/cutesrecipes.web.app/content/post/2510-recipe-of-quick-banana-nut-bread-with-chocolate-chips.md

 1. Get 1/4 cup milk

-Since I don&#39;t like lemon, and can taste even the smallest hint of citrus or acid, I replace the lemon juice with I was looking for a really good banana bread recipe and this one was perfect!
+Since I don't like lemon, and can taste even the smallest hint of citrus or acid, I replace the lemon juice with I was looking for a really good banana bread recipe and this one was perfect!
 I decided not to add any chocolate chips or walnuts just because I. I absolutely adore their sweet Thaw them at room temperature and drain off any excess liquid before using in the recipe.
 Chocolate Chips: I love this bread with chocolate chips, too.

 <!--inarticleads2-->